runloopai/public-test-repo/README.md

 # public-test-repo
-used in git clone public repo tests
+A empty public repo for clone auth testing as part of functional tests for rage/gix.

+Do not delete!